Skip to main content

 Contact Your Representative

 In addition to sending a message through the email form, it’s always a good idea to send a direct email to one of the staff members.
-Please contact Shelley Bowen so BSF can help advocate with your Representative.
+Please contact Shelley Bowen so BSF can help connect you with the appropriate staff members in your Representative's office.

 Dear Representative [Insert Name]:

-I am a constituent who lives in your district who has been affected by Barth syndrome.
-[Please provide a sentence or two about ways in which Barth syndrome has affected you or your family].
-As a volunteer advocate with the Barth Syndrome Foundation, I am writing you to ask you to co-sponsor H.Res.276, recognizing April 5th as Barth Syndrome Awareness Day to increase national awareness for early diagnosis and improved health outcomes for this devastating disease.
+I am a constituent who lives in [Your City], [Your State] and a constituent in your district.
+[How are you related to the person who has Barth syndrome].
+I am writing to ask you to co-sponsor H.Res.
+209, designating April 5th, 2025, as Barth Syndrome Awareness Day to increase national awareness for early diagnosis and improved health outcomes for this devastating disease.

-Regarding the latter point, I am concerned that the tools and authority given to the FDA by Congress are being applied inconsistently by the Agency, negatively impacting patient communities such as ours that need treatment options.
+I am concerned that the tools and authority given to the FDA by Congress are being applied inconsistently by the Agency, negatively impacting patient communities such as ours that need treatment options.
 This creates a healthcare inequity for people living with Barth syndrome and other constituents struggling to live with life-limiting, often life-threatening, rare and ultra-rare diseases for which there are no approved therapies.
-By co-sponsoring H.Res.276, you are recognizing that people with Barth syndrome deserve to be heard and have access to promising treatments for this condition.
+By co-sponsoring H.Res.
+209, you are recognizing that people with Barth syndrome deserve to be heard and have access to promising treatments for this condition.

 You can learn more about Barth syndrome at www.barthsyndrome.org